ouelletp/ouelletp.github.io/resume.md

 `2018-2022`
 __Union College__

+_Bachelor of Arts_
-_Bachelor of Arts, Majors in History and Political Science, Minor in English_
+_Majors in History and Political Science, Minor in English_

 `2014-2018`
 __Emma Willard School__